Log-concave Density Estimation with Independent Components: Computational experiments

 We assess the effect of changing the sample splitting proportions between $M$ and $N$ on the estimation errors, for multivariate normal data in various dimensions.
 Using the total number of samples $n=M + N$, we define the parameter $r = M/n$ so that the extreme $r = 0$ corresponds to all samples being used for estimating the marginals, and $r=1$ corresponds to all samples being used for estimating $\eigmat$.

 As before, $X = \eigmat^T Z$ with the orthogonal matrix $\eigmat$ chosen at random and $Z \sim \mathcal{N}(0,\VarZ)$, where for dimension $d \in \{2, 3, \dots, 9, 10, 15\}$ we set $\VarZ = \mathrm{Diag}(15, 14, \dots, 15 - (d-1))$.
 With $n=2000$ total samples, the values $r \in \{0.1,0.2, \dots, 0.9\}$ are tested.
 PCA is used for estimating $\eigmat$.
-Each experiment is repeated 5 times independently, and the resulting estimation errors in squared Hellinger distance are presented in \cref{fig:three_r_curves} for $d=5,10,15$.
+Each experiment is repeated 5 times independently, and the resulting estimation errors in squared Hellinger distance are presented in \Cref{fig:three_r_curves} for $d=5,10,15$.

-Let $r^\star$ denote the minimizer of an $r$-versus-error curve for a fixed $d$, and notice that in \cref{fig:three_r_curves}, $r^\star$~shifts to the right as $d$ increases.
-This trend is tabulated for all values of $d$ tested in \cref{tab: r star}.
-The observed shift is expected since the bounds for $M$ (see \eqref{eq: M1S1 M} in particular) have a stronger dependence on $d$ compared to the bound for $N$ \eqref{eq: M1S1 N}.
+Let $r^\star$ denote the minimizer of an $r$-versus-error curve for a fixed $d$, and notice that in \Cref{fig:three_r_curves}, $r^\star$~shifts to the right as $d$ increases.
+This trend is tabulated for all values of $d$ tested in \Cref{tab: r star}.
+The observed shift is expected since the bounds for $M$ (see \Cref{tab: table M}) have a stronger dependence on $d$ compared to the bounds for $N$ (see \Cref{tab: table N}).
 However, we remark that the effect of $d$ has not been completely isolated in the above experiment.
-The increase in $d$ is accompanied by a corresponding decrease in $\lambda_{\min}(\VarX)$, which worsens the smoothness of the density as discussed in \cref{subsec: stability}.
-Keeping $\lambda_{\min}(\VarX)$ fixed, on the other hand, would require shrinking the eigengap $\delta$ with $d$, but $\delta$ also appears in the bound \eqref{eq: M1S1 M}.
+The increase in $d$ is accompanied by a corresponding decrease in $\lambda_{\min}(\VarX)$, which worsens the smoothness (or conditioning) of the density.
+Keeping $\lambda_{\min}(\VarX)$ fixed, on the other hand, would require shrinking the eigengap $\delta$ with $d$.

+{ Finally, we test the case of \emph{no sample splitting} in the setting described above.
+Here, all $n=2000$ samples are used for both marginal estimation and unmixing matrix estimation.
+We compare the resulting squared Hellinger errors with those of the usual sample splitting variant with $r=0.4$, and present the results in \Cref{fig: no split compare}.
+We see, somewhat surprisingly, that the variant without sample splitting achieves lower errors.
+This suggests that any cross-interactions between the marginal and unmixing matrix estimation stages are mild, and both stages benefit from seeing more samples.
+Our theory from \Cref{sec: analysis} does not directly work for this variant without sample splitting, however.}